 Fibonacci sequences, aging, and dementia

-Peg is a retired psychiatrist, 82, who has a diagnosis of dementia and is meeting it with her usual enthusiasm for exploring new territories.
+Peg is a retired psychiatrist, 81, who has a diagnosis of dementia resulting from multiple myeloma and is meeting it with her usual enthusiasm for exploring new territories.
 She is enjoying reading novels as an in-the-moment pleasure, not needing to remember or summarize what she has read; able to immerse herself in the pleasure of the words and images.
 She loves gardening and feels closer to her father, a botanist who for some years wrote a newspaper column about gardening.
 She's also fascinated by the patterns in sunflowers.
 She explained, "I think there is a word for these patterns, and I don't remember the word, but I love gazing into the hearts of the flowers.
 Each flower has its own pattern.
 I get kind of mesmerized by them."

 I think she is talking about Fibonacci sequences, and I get mesmerized by them also.